ajmackewicz/kafinc/README.md

 ## Background
 This program that I made during my REU simulates the chip-firing game.
-Instead of keeping track of 25 nodes and firing them, the simulation facilitated analyzing the patterns we were researching.
+Instead of keeping track of 25 nodes and firing them by hand, we decided to make a computer do it for us so that we could focus on analyzing the patterns we were researching.
 I was introduced to the Python module NetworkX which can draw graphs given an adjacency matrix.

 ## Code